 Our Japanese wagyu comes from Kagoshima, Japan.

 The fat in wagyu has a melting point lower than the human body temperature – making it melt in your mouth.
-Wagyu cows live for three years, whereas normal beef cattle live to about 1.2 to 2 years.
-At Hot Stone we offer variety of Wagyu cuts: A5 Japanese Sirloin, Halal Australian Wagyu and Halal Australian Picanha.
+Wagyu cows live for three years, whereas beef cattle live for about 1.2 to 2 years.
+At Hot Stone, we offer a variety of Wagyu cuts: A5 Japanese Sirloin, Halal Australian Wagyu and Halal Australian Picanha.

-Our Japanese wagyu is not only mouth-wateringly delicious but is also proven to be good for your health.
-Wagyu has a higher percentage of monounsaturated fats (the good fats), omega-3 and omega-6 fatty acids and is lower in cholesterol than other beef.
+Our Japanese Wagyu is not only mouth-wateringly delicious but is also proven to be good for your health.
+Wagyu has a higher percentage of monounsaturated fats (the good fats), omega-3 and omega-6 fatty acids, and lower cholesterol than other beef.

 Certified Kobe beef

 We are one of just eight restaurants in the UK to serve certified Kobe beef.